duonganhthu43/PakageDelivery/README.md

 # PakageDelivery
-This project is just prototype for demonstration idea only and not full function as describe
+This project is just prototype for demonstration idea only and not full functional as describe

 ## Description
 In one working day, there's a lot of orders.